Chainlink is a decentralized oracle network that provides information that certain smart contracts need to perform their designated functions.

 2. Deposit either Bitcoin or some fiat currency, depending on what trading pairs the exchange has available.
 Buying crypto directly with a credit card is also an option on many exchanges, although this tends to incur higher fees (not only from the exchange — credit cards often treat crypto purchases as a cash advance, which comes with additional fees).

 3. Buy LINK.
 Simply select the trading pair that includes LINK and the currency held in your account.
 For example, if a user had Bitcoin and wanted to buy LINK, they would select the pair called “BTC/LINK.”
 If they had dollars, it might be “USD/LINK.”
 For a stablecoin like USDC, it might be “USDC/LINK.”
 Enter a buy order for the desired amount of coins at a desired price.

 Alternatively, on exchanges that include order books in the user interface (like Binance), simply select the sell order (sometimes called an “ask” order) with the lowest price and buy from it.

 After having acquired LINK tokens, advanced users may want to consider moving their crypto off of an exchange and into a hardware wallet that supports LINK.
 This method of crypto storage provides additional security for long-term holdings.

 Decentralized oracle networks like Chainlink are designed to provide a trusted decentralized source of information for smart contracts.
 For investors, LINK token is just one more potential cryptocurrency they might decide to trade.

-With SoFi Invest®, investors can trade more than two dozen cryptocurrencies, including Chainlink, Bitcoin, Ethereum, Solana, Litecoin, Cardano, and Enjin Coin.
+With SoFi Invest®, investors can trade more than 20 cryptocurrencies, including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.

 Photo credit: iStock/Dmytro Duda